-Ocwen Loan Servicing LLC has agreed to pay $17.5 million to resolve putative class action claims on behalf of more than 1.6 million consumers.
-It was alleged that the mortgage loan servicer auto dialed their cellphones without their consent, in violation of the Telephone Consumer Protection Act (TCPA).
-Under the settlement, eligible consumers are each expected to receive between $55 and $90, according to a motion for preliminary settlement approval.
+Ocwen Loan Servicing LLC has agreed to pay $17.5 million to resolve a class action lawsuit from over 1.6 million consumers.
+The action alleged that the mortgage loan servicer auto dialed their cellphones without their consent.
+Doing so violates the Telephone Consumer Protection Act (TCPA).
+Under the settlement, eligible consumers should receive between $55 and $90, according to a motion for preliminary settlement approval.

-The West Palm Beach, Florida-based mortgage firm has also agreed to alter its consent-gathering practices, and it has agreed to pay enhanced damages to consumers who may receive automated calls in the future due to gaps in Ocwen’s consent record keeping practices.
+The West Palm Beach, Florida-based mortgage firm has also agreed to alter its consent gathering practices, and it has agreed to pay enhanced damages to consumers who may receive robocalls in the future due to gaps in Ocwen’s consent record keeping practices.
 For those future violations, Ocwen has agreed to pay a minimum of $1,000 for the first 10 illegal calls, $1,250 for the next 11-50 calls and $1,500 for any calls over 50, according to the motion.
 The motion says:

 Persons who seek higher amounts – for example $1,500 per call for all calls – are free to do so; these amounts represent guaranteed minimums.

 In May, the pair asked the court to certify two nationwide classes that received unwanted calls, arguing that phone records obtained from Ocwen during discovery supported their allegations.
 Beecroft also sought to represent a subclass of more than 60,000 borrowers.
-For that group, Ocwen allegedly obtained their numbers through third-party sources, using a method known as “skip-tracing,” and then called to determine whether they were in fact their numbers.
+For that group, Ocwen allegedly obtained their numbers through third-party sources.
+They then called to determine whether they were in fact their numbers as part of a practice known as skip-tracing.
+Debt collectors and investigators commonly employ skip-tracing to track down hard-to-find people.
 The TCPA prohibits companies from obtaining numbers in such an indirect way.

 The consolidated case is Snyder et al. v.
 Ocwen Loan Servicing LLC, (case number 1:14-cv-08461), in the U.S. District Court for the Northern District of Illinois.